shay-o/analytics-2.0-apis/data-insertion.md

 -   You must have control over the servers from which you want to collect data.
 If you use a Content Delivery Network \(CDN\) such as Akamai\* to deliver web pages, the server-side data collection described here cannot collect data for those pages.
 -   If you control most of your Web site pages, but use some third-party services \(for example, surveys or shopping cart systems\), server-side data collection cannot collect data from the third-party pages.
 You should use JavaScript tagging on third-party pages that request content from your Web servers to gain visibility into those systems.
 -   Server-side data collection alone cannot provide cross-domain tracking of site visitors.
 However, you can use the `<visitorID>` tag in conjunction with client-side JavaScript data collection to pass additional information to the server.
 This is the only way that cross-domain tracking is possible when using a `<visitorID>`.
--   Server-side data collection can co-exist with a client-side \(JavaScript\) implementation only if clients submit server-side data in near real-time.
-If clients have a JavaScript beacon implementation, and want to collect server-side data and submit it in batches, they should use Data Sources, not the Data Insertion API.
+-   Server-side data collection can co-exist with a client-side \(JavaScript\) implementation only if clients submit server-side data in near real-time. [tbd- do we want to continue to support this?]
+If clients have a JavaScript beacon implementation, and want to collect server-side data and submit it in batches, they should use Data Sources, not the DataInsertion API.

  -----------------------------------------------------------------------------------------------------------------------------------------------------------